 Lie on your back with your legs straight up towards the ceiling, forming a 90 degree angle with your upper body.
 Place your hands on the floor, with your palms down, or behind your neck for support.
 Keeping your legs together, engage your core and slowly bring your legs to your right side and then slowly bring them back up to center.
 Repeat on the other side.
 That’s one rep.

 Lie on your back with your legs fully extended.
 Place your hands on the floor, with your palms down, or behind your neck for support.
 Raise your legs off the ground, while keeping your upper body stationary.
 Then return to starting position.
 That’s one rep. Repeat.

 A strong core makes daily activities easier, improves balance and stability, reduces the chance for injury, and not to mention is pretty aesthetically appealing.
 But when you exercise, your body is being beat up, and your muscles get torn down.
 That is why it is important to incorporate supplements into your diet to help you repair your muscles.

 IdealLean Protein will give your body the nutrients it needs to recover effectively after training.
-Our recovery blend contains L-Glutamine and super fruits to minimize muscle breakdown and improve protein metabolism, allowing you to build more muscle, faster.
-Build lean muscle with the help of IdealLean Protein.
+Our IdealLean Protein is packed with whey isolate protein, helping you build lean muscle, faster.